theyanesher/husky_ws/README.md

 2. (Optional) For Joystick control

-   Add yourself to `tty` group and set permission for USB device access
+   Add yourself to `tty` group and set permission for USB device access.
+   Note: Do this when you are connected to Husky, husky will read host at /dev/ttyUSB0.
    ```
    sudo usermod -a -G tty <username>
    sudo chmod a+x /dev/ttyUSB0